nt246/NTRES6940-data-science/analysis/lesson3-version-control.md

 File > New File > R Markdown ... (or click the green plus in the top left corner).

-Let's set up this file so we can use it for next class.
+Let's set up this file so it's ready for us to enter notes into.
 I'm going to update the header with a new title and add my name, and then I'm going to delete the rest of the document so that we have a clean start.

 > **Efficiency Tip**: I use Shift - Command - Down Arrow to highlight text from my cursor to the end of the document
 ```
 ---
-title: "Creating graphs in R with `ggplot2`"
+title: "Notes for NTRES 6940 lectures"
-author: "Julie Lowndes"
+author: "Nina Overgaard Therkildsen"
-date: "01/27/2020"
+date: "09/21/2020"
 output: html_document
 ---
-# Plots with ggplot2
+# Course notes
-We are going to make plots in R and it's going to be amazing.
+We're going to learn a lot about GitHub and the tidyverse and it's going to be fun.
 ```

 Now, let's save it.
-I'm going to call my file `plots-ggplot.Rmd`.
+I'm going to call my file `course-notes.Rmd`.

 Notice that when we save this file, it pops up in our Git tab.
 Git knows that there is something new in our repo.